-The Office of Financial Aid determines a student's financial aid award eligibility after processing the student's FAFSA.
+The Financial Aid Office determines a student's financial aid award eligibility after processing the student's FAFSA.
 Students can see what awards they have, at any time once the FAFSA has been processed, by logging into their WebOPUS account and clicking on the financial aid "Award Overview" tab.

 Official and estimated award letters for the upcoming school year will be mailed to incoming freshmen starting in March each year, and emailed to continuing students via their FLC email account.
 Financial aid awards may include a combination of scholarships, grants, loans and/or work-study.

 Once a student's financial aid awards have been established, a student must accept their aid, via their WebOPUS account.
-Students will have the ability to accept "terms and conditions" and award offers through their WebOPUS account starting in March.
+Students will have the ability to accept "terms and conditions" and award offers through their WebOPUS account starting in November.
 Directions on how to complete this can be viewed in the "How to" section located on the main page of this website.
 The student must read and accept "terms and conditions" and then accept or decline individual aid offers.
-If a student accepts any Federal Stafford Loan offers, and they are a first time borrower at Fort Lewis, they must also complete their loan entrance counseling and master promissory note at studentloans.gov.
-Aid must be accepted and all requirements complete by Census, in order for aid to disburse.
-Aid not disbursed by Census date of the first term the student begins the academic year will be cancelled (excluding Pell Grant and Federal Stafford/Plus Loans.)
+If a student accepts any Federal Direct Loan offers, and they are a first time borrower at Fort Lewis College, they must also complete their loan entrance counseling and master promissory note at studentloans.gov.
+Aid must be accepted and all requirements complete by Census Date, in order for aid to disburse.
+Aid not disbursed by Census Date of the first term the student begins the academic year will be cancelled (excluding Pell Grant and Federal Direct Loans.)

-If a parent wants to borrow through the Federal Direct Parent Plus Loan Program, and they are a first time borrower at Fort Lewis College, they must have their student accept the loan in their WebOPUS account, and then the parent must complete and return a Parent Loan Authorization form to the Office of Financial Aid, and complete their master promissory note on studentloans.gov
+If a parent wants to borrow through the Federal Direct Parent Plus Loan Program, and they are a first time borrower at Fort Lewis College, they must have their student accept the loan in their WebOPUS account, and then the parent must apply online for the Federal Direct Parent Plus Loan, and complete their master promissory note on studentloans.gov

-Approximately one week before a term begins, financial aid will automatically be applied to a student’s bill, or once the student’s financial aid file becomes complete once this process begins.
+Approximately one week before a semester begins, financial aid will automatically be applied to a student’s bill, or once the student’s financial aid file becomes complete once this process begins.
 If the financial aid amount is greater than the student’s bill, a refund will be generated for the difference.
-Refunds are available to students the Friday before a term begins, if they have established direct deposit.
-If not, a check will be generated and available for pick up beginning the first day of class.
+Refunds are available to students the Friday before a semester begins, when students have established direct deposit in a timely way, or a paper refund check from Skyhawk Station.

-Students who are eligible for Federal Pell Grant, and have met all disbursement requirements by applicalbe deadline prior to the first day of the term, will be able to purchase their textbooks from their federal aid refund, if their aid results in a credit balance.
+Students who are eligible for Federal student aid, and have met all disbursement requirements by the applicable deadline prior to the first day of the semester, will be able to purchase their textbooks from their federal aid refund, if their aid results in a credit balance.

 Federal and State financial aid can be used for repeated coursework.
 However, there are limitations: